Search

 MediaPipe provides example code and demos for MediaPipe in Python and MediaPipe in JavaScript.
 The MediaPipe solutions can be run with only a few lines of code.

 To further customize the solutions and build your own, use MediaPipe in C++, Android, and iOS.
-To get started, follow this guide to install MediaPipe and start building example applications in C++ or on mobile.
+To get started, install MediaPipe and start building example applications in C++ or on mobile.
 You find the MediaPipe source code in the MediaPipe Github repo.

 Can I use MediaPipe on Windows?